Aryankpoor/solar-system/README.md

 ![command prompt window](https://i.ibb.co/pxvzFtk/h.jpg)

 once it installs and insuring there are no errors open the folder of cloned repo and run main.py .
-After 2-5 seconds or maybe max 10 seconds(rare occasion) cnsidering you have good internet and good system speed, suddenly you can see a file named file.mp3 in the folder.
+After 2-5 seconds considering you have good internet and good system speed, suddenly you can see a file named file.mp3 in the folder.
 This is the audio file converted .
 There can be a difference in length of the two files of 0.5 to 1 second.

 ![folder containing file.mp3](https://i.ibb.co/VSmrcVP/Capte.jpg)